We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 1. Seed Starting Tray With Cover

 Seed-starting containers can vary from repurposed “clamshell” produce boxes to more professional options like the Gardzen 5-Set Garden Propagator Set.
 As with the Gardzen set, your trays need drainage holes.
-This set includes a transparent cover to keep seed-starting mix damp.
-(Another alternative is to use shallow flower pots capped with plastic wrap).
+This set includes a transparent dome to keep seed-starting mix damp.
+(Another way to go is to use shallow flower pots capped with plastic wrap).

 The Gardzen set’s main tray has optimal drainage, and the set includes a base tray to catch drained water.
-If you make a DIY tray, you’ll need a second container without drainage holes.
-One option is an unperforated flat or shallow dishpan, with which you can water your seeded containers from the bottom or catch water you add from above.
+If you make a DIY setup, you’ll need a second container without drainage holes.
+One option is an unperforated flat or shallow dishpan, into which you can water your seeded containers from the bottom.

-Get the Gardzen 5-Set Garden Propagator Set on Amazon for $20.99.
+Get the Gardzen 5-Set Garden Propagator Set at Amazon for $19.99.

 RELATED: All You Need to Know About Starting Seeds Indoors